IbrahimElshafey/LocalResumableFunction/_Documents/Tests.md

 * One method activate 1000 function type

 # Problem to solve
-* We can't mock Resumable function class dependacies and use the mocks because off attributes checks
+* We can't mock Resumable function class dependencies and use the mocks because of attributes checks
-* Could we fake dll and then mock faked instances
+* Could we fake dll and then mock faked instances?
 * No Fakes or Mokes libraries you should write your fake implementation for your interfaces